-Qualifications and professional registration Physiotherapist currently registered with the Health and Care professions Council (HCPC) Initial training Have received recognised professional training in injection therapy.
-Must be authorised by name as an approved practitioner under the current terms of this Patient Group Direction (PGD) before working to it Has undertaken appropriate training and been assessed as competent to carry out clinical assessment of patient leading to diagnosis that requires treatment according to the indications listed in this PGD Must have undertaken appropriate training for working under PGDs for supply/administration of medicines Must be competent in the use of PGDs (see NICE Competency framework for health professionals using patient group directions) Must be competent in the recognition and management of anaphylaxis Must have undertaken training and be competent in basic life support.
-Must have access to the PGD and associated online resource Have received recognised professional training in injection therapy Should fulfil any additional requirements defined by local policy The registered healthcare professional authorised to operate under this PGD must have undertaken appropriate training and successfully completed the competencies to undertake clinical assessment of patient leading to diagnosis of the conditions listed.
+Qualifications and professional registration Current contract of employment within a BNSSG provider organisation Registered healthcare professional listed in the legislation as able to practice under Patient Group Directions.
+Initial training Have received recognised professional training in injection therapy.
+Must be authorised by name as an approved practitioner under the current terms of this Patient Group Direction (PGD) before working to it Has undertaken appropriate training and been assessed as competent to carry out clinical assessment of patient leading to diagnosis that requires treatment according to the indications listed in this PGD Must be competent in the use of PGDs (see NICE Competency framework for health professionals using patient group directions) Must be competent in the recognition and management of anaphylaxis Must have undertaken training and be competent in basic life support.
+Must have access to the PGD and associated online resource Have received recognised professional training in injection therapy Should fulfil any additional requirements defined by local policy assessment of patient leading to diagnosis of the conditions listed.
 Competency assessment Staff operating under this PGD are encouraged to review their competency using the NICE Competency Framework for health professionals using patient group directions Individuals operating under this PGD are personally responsible for ensuring they remain up to date with the use of all medicines included in the PGD - if any training needs are identified these should be discussed with the senior individual responsible for authorising individuals to act under the PGD and further training provided as required.
 Ongoing training and competency Practitioners should be aware of any change to the recommendations for the medicine listed.
 Practitioners must ensure they are up to date with relevant issues and clinical skills relating to joint injection therapy and management of anaphylaxis, with evidence of appropriate Continued Professional Development (CPD).
-Annual updates in anaphylaxis and cardiopulmonary resuscitation to reinforce and update knowledge and skills in this area of practice, including basic resuscitation and anaphylaxis training, with particular reference to changes and national directives.
-The decision to supply any medication rests with the individual registered health professional who must abide by the PGD and any associated organisation policies.
+Annual updates in anaphylaxis and cardiopulmonary resuscitation to reinforce and update knowledge and skills in this area of practice, including basic resuscitation and anaphylaxis training, with particular reference to changes and national directives. any medication rests with the individual registered health abide by the PGD and any associated organisation policies.